yousef-97/learning-journal/Read06b.md

 1. AND
 1. NOT
 ### CPU
-its contain a circuits for each of them spesific jop.
+its contain a circuits for each of them specific job.